 INVESTMENT COMMITTEE

 (a) General Powers.
-The Investment Committee of the Mather Foundation shall have primary responsibility for management of the Endowment.
+The Investment Committee shall have primary responsibility for management of the Endowment.
 The Investment Committee may adopt such rules and regulations, to the extent not inconsistent with the Foundation’s Articles of Association, By-Laws, this Governing Instrument or the laws of the State of Connecticut, as it may deem proper for the efficient administration and management of the Investment Committee.
-At any time when the Investment Committee has no members, or less than two members, such powers, rights, duties, and obligations shall be held and administered by the Board of Trustees.
+At any time when the Investment Committee has no members, or less than two members, such powers, rights, duties, and obligations shall be held and administered by a supermajority of two-thirds vote of the Board.

 (b) General Responsibilities.
 Each member of the Investment Committee shall